-As an instructor, he has taught and continues to guest teach and choreograph at various universities, academies and summer workshops throughout the U.S. and abroad.
-As a scholar, Jackson has published in scholarly journals in the field of Black Dance.
-Most recently, he co-edited and published a special edition devoted to Black Dance in the Journal of Pan African Studies.
-This edition marked the second occurrence in history, where an academic journal edition was committed solely to Black Dance.
+As a scholar, he has published in scholarly journals in the field of Black Dance.
+Most notably, he authored, co-edited and published a special edition devoted to Black Dance in the Journal of Pan African Studies, the second occurrence in history, where an academic journal edition was committed solely to Black Dance.
 He currently serves on the editorial board of Siyabonana: The Journal of Africana Studies and was recently awarded The University of Alabama’s President’s Faculty Research Award for a Mid-Career Scholar.

 Jackson has served as a guest artist/choreographer/master teacher at the The International Ballet Competition Dance School, Rhode Island College, University of Michigan, California State University Northridge, University of Nevada Las Vegas, University of Florida, University of Wyoming, Alabama State University, Brenau University, University of Northern Colorado, West Virginia University, Western Wyoming Community College, Dancer’s Workshop, Ballet Society of Colorado Springs, Red Mountain Theatre Company, Gus Giordano Dance School, The International Association of Blacks in Dance, Men in Motion, Wichita School of Performing Arts, American Ballet Theatre Summer Intensive, Alabama Dance Festival, Chicago National Association of Dance Masters, International Association of Blacks in Dance, Florida Dance Festival, Tennessee Dance Festival, Alabama Dance Festival, American College Dance Association, Academic and Performing Arts Complex, University of Alabama Opera House, Gulf Coast Dance Alliance, Alabama Repertory Dance Theatre, Snowy Range Summer Dance Festival and West Virginia University Summer Dance Festival.